 Aware that his fame was as much a curse as a blessing he rarely sat down to a game of cards without ensuring that his back was to the wall but on this occasion that particular seat was unavailable.
-He decided to play, nonetheless.
-It was to prove a fatal error.
+He decided to play nonetheless.

 Later that afternoon a ranch-hand by the name of Jack McCall walked up behind him and fired once into the back of his head for no other reason than he could boast that he had done so.

-The cards that Hickok had been holding at the time, two black aces and two black eights, has since become known as the Dead Man’s Hand.
+The cards that Hickok was holding at the time, two black aces and two black eights, has since become known as the Dead Man’s Hand.

 There are various versions as to why the Nine of Diamonds sends a shiver down the spine of the Scottish collective.

-The events at Glencoe caused outrage in Scotland even if much of it was expressed with little sincerity for there were many among the Lowland Scots who considered their Highland brethren little better than savages and who would have raised a glass in celebration at their demise not choked on its contents aghast at their fate.
+There were many especially amongst the Lowland Scots who considered their Highland kinsmen little better than savages and who would have raised a glass in celebration of their demise not choked on its contents aghast at their fate.

 Cattle rustling thieves and unrepentant Jacobites deserved no better so their deaths, however gruesome, would not have been considered a curse by many.

 And would they necessarily have drawn the comparison with the Nine of Diamonds in a pack of playing cards?

 Another version for the origin of the curse comes just prior to the bloody conclusion of the Jacobite Rebellion of 1745-6.

 On the eve of the Battle of Culloden the Commander of the English Army William Augustus, the Duke of Cumberland, later known as Butcher Cumberland, was playing cards when he issued the order that in the coming battle no rebel was to be given quarter.

 That same night on the other side of Drumrossie Moor Bonnie Prince Charlie was likewise playing cards when it was discovered that the Nine of Diamonds was missing from the pack.

 All of this may well have been true but it does not explain why the first mention of the Curse of Scotland had occurred in print in 1710, thirty six years earlier.

-If that in itself wasn’t enough to raise the hackles of the predominantly Presbyterian Scots then her love of dancing and games whether it be golf, falconry, or playing cards certainly was.
+If that in itself wasn’t enough to raise the hackles of the predominantly Presbyterian Scots then her love of dancing and games was – whether it was golf, falconry, or playing cards.

 As far as many Presbyterians were concerned the Pope was the anti-Christ and to be playing cards at all was a sinful act, to be playing a game called Pope Joan was damn near heresy.